GTAmodding/III.VC.SA.LimitAdjuster/README.md

 However it does not aim to be just a limit ***adjuster***, but a limit ***purger***, that's, turning whatever previously was limited into unlimited, being only limited by the machine/application capacity.

+Not sure how to contribute?
+Take a look [here](https://guides.github.com/activities/contributing-to-open-source/).

 ### Goals
  * Bring limit adjusters back to the scene, but not totally centralized into one person
  * Avoid little limit adjusters here and there